top of page

 • It’s a Big Deal: In the last five years, over 6 million workers have been trained through the Outreach program.

-• Voluntary but Valued: While OSHA doesn’t federally mandate this training for all workers, many employers and even some states require it by law.
+• Voluntary but Valued: While OSHA does not federally mandate this training for all workers, many employers and even some states require it by law.

 • Proof of Training: When you finish the course, you receive an official Department of Labor (DOL) wallet card, often called an OSHA 10 card, as proof of completion.

-The Two Main Flavors: Construction vs. General Industry
+The Two Main Types: Construction vs. General Industry

-OSHA 10 hour training isn’t a one size fits all program.
-It’s tailored to different work environments, with two main versions you can take to get your osha 10 certification online.
+OSHA 10 hour training is not a single program for everyone.
+It is tailored to different work environments, with two main versions you can take to get your osha 10 certification online.

 OSHA 10 Hour Construction